Crozer Health: Formation 1893-1990

+Crozer-Keystone 1990-2016

 Crozer-Chester Medical Center and Delaware County Memorial Hospital formally merged in 1990 to create Crozer-Keystone Health System, making it the largest provider of healthcare services in Delaware County, Pennsylvania.
 Springfield Hospital (est. 1960) joined the system later that year.

 In 1992, the health system acquired Sacred Heart Medical Center (est. 1983) in Chester, Pennsylvania and renamed it Community Hospital.
 Finally, Taylor Hospital (est. 1910) joined Crozer-Keystone Health System in 1997 as its newest member.

 In November 2013, Crozer-Keystone Health System joined Noble Health Alliance.
 Abington Memorial Hospital, Aria Health, and Einstein Healthcare Network formed the alliance in July 2013.
-The initiative was intended to encourage collaboration between the four health systems in order to provide the Philadelphia and its suburbs with more comprehensive care.
+The initiative was intended to encourage collaboration between the four health systems in order to provide Philadelphia and its suburbs with more comprehensive care.
 In April 2016, the board of managers of Noble Health Alliance announced its decision to dissolve the organization.

+Prospect Medical Holdings and closure 2016-2025

 In January 2016, Crozer-Keystone entered into a definitive agreement for the health system to be acquired by Prospect Medical Holdings, Inc. On July 1, 2016, Prospect Medical Holdings, Inc. completed its acquisition of Crozer-Keystone Health System after receiving all necessary regulatory approval.

 In September 2020, the system's name was changed from Crozer-Keystone Health System to Crozer Health.

 The health system was placed under financial stress during the COVID-19 pandemic due to supply chain issues and rising costs, causing government spenders to account for 60% of the hospital's income.
 On February 11, 2022, Christiana Care Health System announced the intent to acquire Crozer Health from Prospect Medical Holdings; however, this was later revoked.

+Prospect Medical was sued by Pennsylvania Attorney General Michelle Henry in October 2024 over mismanagement and neglect of the Crozer Health System, citing "distribution of at least $457 million in dividends to its investors [funded] through a $1.12 billion dollar loan" while cuts were made to the service.
+On January 12, 2025, Prospect Medical filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $1 billion and $10 billion.
+The company cited struggles with rising interest costs and high debt.
+Crozer Health System was placed into receivership in February 2025; FTI Consulting was chosen as the receiver by the courts and took over management of the system temporarily.
+The health system was finally closed in late April and early May 2025.

 Hospitals and facilities

-Crozer Health comprises four hospitals and a network of outpatient centers.
-These facilities house a Level 2 trauma center, a regional burn center, three regional cancer centers, and a kidney transplant center.
+Crozer Health comprised four hospitals and a network of outpatient centers.
+These facilities housed a Level 2 trauma center, a regional burn center, and three regional cancer centers.

 Crozer-Chester Medical Center

-Crozer-Chester Medical Center (Crozer) is a 424-bed tertiary-care teaching hospital located on a 68-acre campus in Upland, Pennsylvania.
-A Level II trauma center, admits more than 19,000 patients, treats approximately 53,000 Emergency Department patients and delivers approximately 1,700 babies annually.
-Also a world-class Nathan Speare Regional Burn Treatment Center, Kidney Transplant program, Bariatric Surgery Program, First Steps Rehab, and Global Neuroscience Institute unit.
+Crozer-Chester Medical Center (Crozer) was a 424-bed tertiary-care teaching hospital located on a 68-acre campus in Upland, Pennsylvania.
+A Level II trauma center, admitted more than 19,000 patients, treated approximately 53,000 Emergency Department patients and delivered approximately 1,700 babies annually.
+CCMC featured the world-class Nathan Speare Regional Burn Treatment Center.